Need assistance?

 Applications are evaluated on the strength of the research proposal, research impact, student academic achievements, and leadership potential.
 Research proposals are evaluated for innovative concepts that are relevant to Google’s research areas, as well as aspects of robustness and potential impact to the field.
 Proposals should include the direction and any plans of where your work is going in addition to a comprehensive description of the research you are pursuing.

-In the United States, Canada, and Europe, essay responses are evaluated in addition to application materials to determine an overall recommendation.
+In Canada and the United States, East Asia and Latin America, essay responses are evaluated in addition to application materials to determine an overall recommendation.

 For each student nomination, the university will be asked to submit the following material in a single PDF file.
 Thus, it is the student’s and their program’s responsibility to furnish the following as a single PDF:

-- Two to three (2-3) letters of recommendation from those familiar with the nominee’s work (at least one from the thesis advisor)
+4. Two to three (2-3) letters of recommendation from those familiar with the nominee’s work (at least one from the thesis advisor) [addressed to the Google PhD Fellowship]

 Given that the application includes confidential letters of recommendation, the head/chair, DGS, mentor, or a grad staff member is expected to submit the nomination file.
 Nominations must be sent as an email attachment (with all the materials in a single file) to the Graduate College’s Limited Competition folder in Box (a FERPA-compliant cloud storage service): Google_.zhfor4o63qdyszg3@u.box.com